danielnoam/portfolio/content/games/chicken-invaders-remake/content.md

 ### Save System & Data Persistence

-- Implemented multi-layer save system - persistent data for level completion and scores, session data for health/currency/upgrades/weapons, and user settings
+- Implemented saving of data for level completion and scores, user settings, and session data for health/currency/upgrades/weapons
 - Handles serialization of ScriptableObject references and Dictionary collections

 ### Asset Integration